Inverted cross

-The inverted cross, also known as the upside-down cross, is a symbol that has been used in both Christian and anti-Christian contexts.
+The inverted cross (𐕣), also known as the upside-down cross, is a symbol that has been used in both Christian and anti-Christian contexts.
 Historically, it is most commonly associated with Saint Peter, who, according to tradition, was crucified upside down and for whom the symbol represents humility and martyrdom.
-In modern times, the inverted Latin cross has also been adopted in anti-Christian and Satanic symbolism to signify opposition to Christianity.
+In the modern era, the inverted Latin cross has also been adopted in anti-Christian and Satanic symbolism to signify opposition to Christianity.

 Christian symbolism

 The inverted cross is traditionally known as the Cross of Saint Peter, Crux Inversa, or Petrine Cross.
 According to Christian tradition, Saint Peter was crucified upside down, as he did not consider himself worthy to die in the same manner as Jesus.
 As a result, the symbol has been used in Christian iconography, particularly within the Catholic Church, as a symbol of humility.

 Anti-Christian use

 In the 19th and 20th centuries, some anti-Christian groups, occult traditions, and Satanic movements repurposed the inverted cross as a symbol of defiance against Christianity.
 Unlike its use in Christian tradition, here it is meant to invert or subvert Christian teachings.
 The inverted cross is a recurring motif in metal music, particularly black metal, in congruity with its anti-Christian themes.